yousefelassal/quote-cron/README.md

 > Something opens our wings.
 Something makes boredom and hurt disappear.
 Someone fills the cup in front of us: We taste only sacredness.

 > Life is what you make of it.
 Always has been, always will be.

+> To command is to serve, nothing more and nothing less.